yondkoo/realtimechat/README.md

-#  if you are reading this, you probably hate this project tbh
+#  if you are reading this, you'd probably hate this project tbh